Loading...

 Time for a check for understanding.

 True or false?
-Well done.

 And can you tell me why that is true?
-Well done.

 Correct.

-Slow-flowing viscous lava can harden in the vent, acting like a cork.
+Slow-flowing viscous lava can harden in the vent acting like a cork.

-Gas and lava build up below the blockage until the pressure forces that blockage to move, leading to an explosive eruption.
+Gas and lava build up below the blockage until the pressure forces that blockage to move leading to an explosive eruption.

-Boom!
 So eruptions at composite volcanoes can be quite explosive.

 It's like popping a cork off a champagne bottle or something like that.

-Mount Agung is one of the several composite volcanoes found on Bali in Indonesia.
+Mount Agung is one of the several composite volcanoes found on Bali, in Indonesia.

-It's on the destructive plate boundary here.
+It is on the destructive plate boundary here.

 And this causes the destructive plate boundary.

-So it's not A Mount Agung experiences explosive, not effusive eruptions.
+Mount Agung experiences explosive, not effusive eruptions.

 So that means it is C.

-C is the correct answer, it is likely to experience explosive eruptions as it is a composite volcano on a destructive plate boundary.
+It is likely to experience explosive eruptions as it is a composite volcano on a destructive plate boundary.

-Time for our practise task now.
+Time for our practice task now.

-Can you complete the table for me?
 On the left hand side I've got a diagram, composite volcano.

-I would like you to complete the information about each of these categories using the gap fills on the right hand side, please.
+I would like you to complete the information about each of these categories using the gap fills on the right hand side please.

 Please feel free to pause the video to give yourself time to do this.

-Well done, everyone.
+Well done everyone.

 Your table should look like this.

-For magma it should say that it's viscous, so thick and slow flow.
+For magma, it should say, that it's viscous, so thick and slow flow.

-The shape, it should be steep-sided volcano as the viscous lava does not travel far before cooling and hardening.
+The shape, it should be steep sided volcano as the viscous lava does not travel far before cooling and hardening.

 Therefore the layers of new rock form close to the vent.